michigan-traffic-lab/pyV2XLib/README.md

 ## Acknowledgement

-The authors would like to thank the Federal Highway Administration (FHWA) at the U.S. DOT for the support.
+The authors would like to thank the Federal Highway Administration (FHWA) of the U.S. DOT for the support, through the [Smart Intersections Project](https://sip.umtri.umich.edu/).

-## Contact
+## Contacts
 Henry Liu (henryliu@umich.edu)
+Sean Shen (shengyin@umich.edu)